sauladam/omnipay-secupay/README.md

     // this is the hash for subsequent API interactions
     $transactionReference = $response->getTransactionReference();

-    // this is the id that references the actual payment
-    // and that you'll see in the Secupay backend
-    $transactionId = $response->getTransactionId();

     // this is the url you should redirect the customer
     // to or display within an iframe
     $iframeUrl = $response->getIframeUrl();